The entire book appears at this link with chapters added after appearing online:

 Back back back through retraced steps Tyger hops hopefully.

-Sneakers smoking, big feet joking, and after three miles finally
+Sneakers smoking, big feet joking, after three miles finally

 Back home at the ranch, time to craft a bed of Liberty Valance legends